reuse-city/lab/prototypes/e-i/README.md

-# e.valudata
+# E-I - evaluation interface

 ![](header.jpg)

 ## Description

-e.valudata is technology (hardware + software) created to increase the ability to reuse materials.
-Users can show objects to the machines. e.valudata identifies the objects and displays information about their repairability, spare partes, raw materials, second-hand market, possibilities of upcycling, adaptations and transformations, etc.
+**E-I** is technology (hardware + software) to increase the ability to reuse products and materials.

+Drafting a basic prototype:

+- User shows an object to E-I
+- E-I compares images and other information collected from the product/object (weight, colors, barcode, QR code) against a database such as the [universal registry of things](../universal-registry/README.md)
+- When information about the object is found, E-I retrieves it and delivers to the user
+- When information about the object is not found, E-I allows the user to input information

+For prototyping purposes, mock-ups of a workbench version of E-I can be constructed:

+- With an articulated arm, a NFC sensor + arduino, and a screen showing a local website (perhaps running off a Raspbery Pi).
+NFC tags are added to pre-selected products.
+- With an articulated arm, a Raspberry Pi with a camera and screen, and computer vision software to recognise predefined objects (different colors, maybe).
+Can [teachable machine](https://teachablemachine.withgoogle.com/) be used perhaps?
+- With an articulated arm, a Raspberry Pi with camera, screen, microphone and speaker.
+The user can interact with E-I both via the camera and voice commands / feedback.

-The goal with e.valudata is not to develop a functional product, but rather to discuss how can technologies help society reuse a larger proportion of materials that are currently discarded, and what would the implications of such technologies be in terms of use, privacy, health and safety, policy and economy.
+The goal with E-I at this point is not to develop a functional product, but rather to experiment with speculative use cases in order to discuss how  technologies might help interested parties reuse a larger proportion of materials that are currently discarded or kept out of use.
+Other points of discussion are what would the implications of such technologies be in terms of use, privacy, health and safety, policy and economy.

 ![](valooe.png)

-## Previous work

-Based on [Point and Reuse](https://is.efeefe.me/concepts/point-reuse), concept idea created in the first year of research.
+Original concept:  [Point and Reuse](https://is.efeefe.me/concepts/point-reuse), created in previous phases of research.

 ## References